Lance Sijan: Last mission

 During his violent ejection and very rough parachute landing on the karst ridge, Sijan had suffered a fractured skull, a mangled right hand, and a compound fracture of the left leg.
 He was without food, with very little water, and no survival kit; nevertheless, he evaded enemy forces for 46 days.
 During this entire period, Sijan was only able to move by sliding on his buttocks and back along the rocky limestone ridge and later along the jungle floor.
 After managing to move several thousand feet, Sijan crawled onto a truck road along the Ho Chi Minh Trail, where he was finally captured by the North Vietnamese on Christmas Day, 1967.
-Very emaciated and in poor health, Sijan was imprisoned in an NVA camp.
+Very emaciated and in poor health, Sijan was imprisoned in a People's Army of Vietnam camp.
 Soon thereafter, he managed to incapacitate a guard and escape into the jungle, but was recaptured several hours later.

-Sijan was transported to a holding compound in Vinh, North Vietnam, where he was placed in the care of two other recently captured POWs, Air Force Major Robert R. Craner and Air Force Captain Guy Gruters.
+Sijan was transported to a holding compound in Vinh, North Vietnam, where he was placed in the care of two other recently captured USAF POWs, Major Robert R. Craner and Captain Guy Gruters.
 Although in terrific pain from his severe wounds and brutal beatings and torture from his captors, Sijan had not disclosed any information other than what the Geneva Convention guidelines allowed (name, date of birth, service, rank, and service number).
 Suffering terribly from exhaustion, malnutrition, and disease, he was soon transported to Hanoi, under the attentive care of both Craner and Gruters.
 However, in his weakened state, he contracted pneumonia and died in Hỏa Lò Prison (better known as the "Hanoi Hilton") on January 22, 1968.

+Legacy

-First Lieutenant Sijan was promoted posthumously to captain on June 13, 1968.
+Sijan was promoted posthumously to captain on June 13, 1968.
 His remains were repatriated on March 13, 1974, and were positively identified on April 22, 1974.
 He was buried with military honors in Arlington Park Cemetery in Milwaukee.
-His former cellmate USAF Colonel Craner recommended him for the Medal of Honor, with supporting testimony provided by his other fellow cellmate, USAF Captain Gruters.
+His former cellmate, Craner, recommended him for the Medal of Honor, with supporting testimony provided by his other fellow cellmate, Gruters.
 Sijan received the Medal of Honor posthumously in 1976, with his parents (Sylvester and Jane Sijan) receiving it on his behalf on March 4, 1976, from President Gerald R. Ford.

+In 1984, retired United States Army Special Forces officer Bo Gritz obtained the Air Force Academy class ring of Captain Sijan.
+Gritz got the ring from a Lao intermediary and attempted to convince the Sijan family to hold a Las Vegas press conference to publicize the ring's return.
+Implicit in this manipulation of a family's emotions was Gritz's indirect plea for money from the Sijans to cover the "expenses" he had accrued in obtaining their son's ring.
+After months of negotiations, long-distance communications and help from President Reagan’s administration, the ring was returned to the family in private.